anooshenj/spock-testing-workshop/README.md

 Read the [Interaction Based Testing section] of the [Spock Framework Reference Documentation] to learn about Mocks, Stubs and Spies.

 Then try to do the following objectives:
 - [ ] We want to write a test for the [UserService] which ensures that `"registerUser persists the user data via UserRepository"`.
 Use a Mock for the [UserRepository] since we don't want to test it here (and there is no implantation 😉).
-Feel free to use a Mock for the [User] object as well, but I'd generally not recommend to mock simple classes as this.
+Feel free to use a Mock for the [User] object as well.
 - [ ] We want to avoid registering users which are already registered.
 Write another feature method that ensures that `"registerUser does not persist user data if the user name was registered before"`.
 Make your test succeed, ensuring that all others still don't fail.
 Also we might want to throw an exception in that case.
 - [ ] ...